High-Dimensional Inference in Bayesian Networks: Preliminaries

-Thus, message passing for approximate inference is not ideal for estimating the marginal probability distribution of categorical variables, though it can be taken as a rough approximation, giving a good importance function for importance sampling.
+under the condition that any pair of parents of the evidence variables $X_e$ are conditionally independent, i.e.\ ${X_i \independent X_j}$ for any $i,j \in \{pa(k): k \in e \}$, $i\neq j$.
+Thus, message passing for approximate inference is not ideal for inferring the marginal probability distribution, though it can be taken as a rough approximation, giving a good importance function for importance sampling \citep{yuan2006}.

 In contrast, the junction-tree algorithm yields the exact $P(X_{V'} \mid X_e)$ by combining multiple nodes into cliques and performing belief propagation on the cliques instead of on the individual nodes.
-With that, it provides an efficient algorithm for estimating the marginal probability distribution in low-dimensional networks, but struggles with high-dimensional and dense networks as the computational complexity is exponential in the size of the largest clique.
+With that, the junction-tree algorithm is efficient in inferring the marginal probability distribution in low-dimensional networks, but struggles with high-dimensional and dense networks as the computational complexity is exponential in the size of the largest clique.